soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 Each high-level step includes many sub-steps that are executed to provide a deep, detailed, and exhaustive response to threats.

-## Example: User-reported phish message
+## Example: User-reported phish message launches an investigation playbook

 When a user in your organization submits an email message and reports it to Microsoft by using the [Report Message add-in for Outlook or Outlook Web Access](enable-the-report-message-add-in.md), the report is also sent to your system and is visible in Explorer in the User-reported view.
 This user-reported message now triggers a system-based informational alert, which automatically launches the investigation playbook.